tiacsys/kicad-library-utils/README.md

 ## Add Symbol/Footprint Test Symbols/Footprints
     `klc-check/test_project` contains a test project which has all `sym_lib_table` to edit the librarys

+## Generate Symbols

+You can use `./symbol-generators/from_csv_generator.py` to generate KiCad Symbols from pinout CSVs.
+For example use:

+    python3 ./symbol-generators/from_csv_generator.py pinout.csv --output SYMBOL_NAME.kicad_sym

+You can also process a folder of pinout CSVs like this:

+    python3 ./symbol-generators/from_csv_generator.py pinout_data --folder --output generated_symbols

+For more information see the [corresponding wiki page](https://gitlab.com/groups/kicad/libraries/-/wikis/Spreadsheed-driven-symbol-generator).

 # Contributing